corrode/corrode.github.io/content/services/_index.md

   </details>

   <details class="faq-item">
-      <summary>Do you offer discounts for bigger workshop groups?</summary>
+      <summary>Do you offer discounts for bigger teams?</summary>
-      <p>Yes, you can save 25% on the total cost for groups of 7 or more participants.
-Please contact me for more details.</p>
+      <p>Yes, you can save 25% on the total cost of workshops for groups of 7 or more participants.
+Please contact me to clarify the details.</p>
   </details>

   <details class="faq-item">
     <summary>Do you offer ongoing support after project completion?</summary>
     <p>Yes, I can provide ongoing support and maintenance as needed.
+However, the goal is to empower your team to be self-sufficient in Rust development.
 We can discuss post-project support options based on your specific needs.</p>
   </details>

   <details class="faq-item">
     <summary>What if I'm not satisfied with the service?</summary>
     <p>I take great pride in my work and strive to ensure that all my clients are satisfied.
-If you're not happy with the service, you won't have to pay for it.
-Your satisfaction is my top priority.</p>
+If you're not happy with the service, please let me know, and we'll find a solution</p>
   </details>

   <details class="faq-item">
     <summary>Why a dedicated Rust expert?</summary>
-    <p>Haven't you ever been to a restaurant that serves everything from sushi to pizza?
+    <p>Have you ever been to a restaurant that serves everything from sushi to pizza?
 How does that make you feel about the quality of the food?
 The same applies to software development.
 A generalist might be able to help you with many things, but they won't be able to provide the same level of expertise as a specialist.</p>
-    <p>If you want sushi or pizza, I can recommend a great place around Düsseldorf, but for Rust, you're in the right place!</p>
+    <p>If you want sushi or pizza, I can recommend a great place around Düsseldorf, but I can help with Rust!</p>
   </details>

   <details class="faq-item">